Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-samples.md

 ---
+title: Azure Code Samples for .NET
+description: Code samples for .NET and Azure.
 layout: LandingPage
 ms.topic: landing-page
-title: Azure Code Samples for .NET
-description: Learn how to use .NET to create a variety of applications on any platform using C#, Visual Basic, and F#.
-Browse API reference, sample code, tutorials, and more.
+author: camsoper
+ms.author: casoper
+manager: wpickett
+ms.date: 04/12/2018
+ms.topic: reference
+ms.technology: azure
+ms.devlang: dotnet
+ms.service: multiple
+ms.custom: devcenter
 ---
 # Azure Code Samples for .NET
 These are the top samples we recommend for getting started with Azure using .NET.
 You can also browse the [complete collection of samples](https://azure.microsoft.com/resources/samples/?platform=dotnet&sort=2).